holdenweb/microcookbook/brainstorm.md

 which is a collection of projects using whatever microcontrollers each of us wants to play with.
 [LR]

+Ideally we can isolate architecture-specific content in some way that allows its interpolation into the shared content in an automated way. _[SH]_

 ### Polyglot variations

 Our focus is **MicroPython**, of course.